-Most children with a concussion will recover in four weeks but some (about 1 in 4 people) can take longer.
+Most children with a concussion will recover in 1-4 weeks but some (30%) can take longer.

 What can happen if a child goes back to sports too early after a concussion?

 If children with a concussion go back to sports too early after a concussion, they can have another injury that can lead to worse or longer symptoms or a more severe or fatal brain injury.